Tee2024/TolaniIbigbemi.github.io/README.md

  Introduce your self-->
 ## ABOUT ME

-Hello!
-I'm Anietie Etuk 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
-With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.
+Hello!I'm Tolani Ibigbemi a dedicated data analyst consultant and trainer, passionate about empowering organizations to leverage data for informed decision-making.
+With experience across sales, education, and customer service, I specialize in data analysis, visualization, and tailored training programs that help teams unlock insights and drive business growth.

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO